-Alien enthusiasts descend on Area 51 for an event that started as a joke
+There were (thankfully) fewer alien enthusiasts than authorities expected.
+There were arrests and a Naruto runner

 David Becker/Getty Images

-But the number of people isn't even Lee's main concern.
-He said exposure to the environment is what he is worried about.

-"I could see people with a lot of heat-related issues, and with our limited resources up here it could definitely jeopardize their safety.
-The number of people could overwhelm our EMS in a hurry," he said.

-Two people have already tried to get on the base.
-Earlier this month, two Dutch men were arrested about three miles deep into the Nevada National Security Site, which is near Area 51.
+Two people had already tried to get on the base earlier this month.
+Two Dutch men were arrested about three miles deep into the Nevada National Security Site, which is near Area 51.
 They pleaded guilty to trespassing and illegal parking.
 They told authorities they just wanted to get a good look at Area 51.

-CNN's Ryan Prior, Maureen O'Hare, Lauren M. Johnson and Christina Maxouris contributed to this report.
+CNN's Nick Watt reported from Rachel, Nevada, and Douglas Criss and Christina Maxouris reported and wrote from Atlanta.
+CNN's Ryan Prior, Maureen O'Hare, Lauren M. Johnson and Jack Hannah contributed to this report.